 Overview of the 18/6 light cycle and its effects

 The 18/6 cycle is a classic for a reason.
-Its what photoperiod growers use for the vegetative growth stage, and so it makes sense to treat autos the same, at least to start.
+It's what photoperiod growers use for the vegetative growth stage, and so it makes sense to treat autos the same, at least to start.
 But maybe not...

 Plants get 18 hours of light to grow and 6 hours of darkness to recover.
 It's a balanced, energy-efficient schedule that supports healthy growth without overdoing it.
 You will get impressive results with 18/6 - it's a good starting point for beginners or anyone wanting reliable results with minimal hassle.
+18/6 will also result in the lowest energy bill compared to any light cycle greater than 18 hours of light.

 The pros and cons of a 20/4 light cycle